 The main purpose of the social worker’s visit is to assess the emotional and social needs of the patient and family caregivers, and help them identify options for problem solving.
 Also, many times the patient or caregiver finds it beneficial to openly discuss their feelings, fears, etc. with someone who is not as directly involved in their care as a family member is.
 Social workers are active listeners.
 Anything said to them is confidential.

-Will the home health aides clean your whole house for you?
+Will the certified nurse aides clean your whole house for you?

 Will the Hospice chaplains push their religion on you?

 The hospice chaplain’s goal is for the patient and family to be spiritually peaceful in however THEY define it.
 The hospice chaplain will not push any kind of religious preference on our patients and families, and will try to help the patient connect with his or her own religion of choice if possible.

 What role does the hospice chaplain play?